Claim: The Fox News television channel has been banned in Canada because they report false information

 Is it true that Fox News Network is not allowed in Canada?

-I've heard that because the network is not factual, the network is not allowed on Canadian TV.
+I've heard that because the Fox News network is not factual, they are not allowed on Canadian TV.

 Origins: Since at least 2011, rumors have circulated claiming the Fox News television channel has been banned in Canada due to its running afoul of Canadian Radio-Television and Telecommunications Commission (CRTC) prohibitions which make it "illegal to broadcast lies and label it news."
 One prominent example of this rumor states, for example, that: